bfredl/forklift/README.md

 # Certified Forklift Operator

-A jit compiler backend for the Zig language.
-Currently only x86-64 is supported, with a focus of float/vector code (using AVX/AVX2 instructions).
+A jit compiler backend written in the Zig language (for now, following the master version of zig).
+Currently only x86-64 is supported.
+Float/vector operations assume AVX/AVX2 instructions being available.
 AArch64 might be considered in the future.

-The codebase consists of two major parts. `src/CFO.zig` implements a JIT assembler where intructions are directly assembled into a memory buffer.
+Two layers are currently being implemented. `src/CFO.zig` is a JIT assembler where intructions are directly assembled into a memory buffer.
+A IR format for instructions are also being developed, with some basic analysis steps available.

-Features:
+Features for the Assembler:

 - [x] 64-bit register and memory operations (mov and add-like opcodes)
 - [x] Conditional jumps
 - [x] Full support for effective adresses like `[rax + 8*rcx + imm32]`
-- [ ] byte/word/dword memory operations
+- [ ] byte/word/dword memory operations (partially available)
 - [x] VEX encoded instructions (scalar and vector f32/f64-math)
 - [ ] SSE instructions (when lacking AVX/AVX2 support)
 - [ ] integer AVX2 instructions
 - [x] Unaligned and aligned load/store of XMM/YMM vectors
 - [x] Dump final output using `ndisasm`
-- [x] Tracebacks to generated code (using a custom signal handler or patch to stlib)
+- [x] Tracebacks to generated code (using a custom signal handler or patch to stdlib)

-Secondly, `src/FLIR.zig` implements a simple SSA IR on top of the above.
-What is implemented is a few basic compiler passes, like
+A low-level IR with a textual representation is implemented in `src/FLIR.zig`.
+The current aim is to implement an IR with a low memory footprint suitable for jits under performance and memory constraints.
+Numerical indicies are used throughout instead of pointers inside the IR.

+FLIR uses SSA-form trough the entire pipeline, though multable temporaries are supported in the input format, similar to QBE.
+These get converted to SSA form early in analysis.
+The values in the IR is considered untyped, except for a classification of values that are to be stored in a general purpose register or in a XMM/YMM register.

+The scope of this layer is to implement basic optimizations such as register allocation with efficent interval splitting, copy propagation, and perhaps simple loop transformations.

 - [x] Conversion from mutable temporaries to proper SSA form
 - [ ] liveliness analysis (partially, doesn't handle nested loops yet)
-- [x] linear scan Register allocation
+- [x] basic (very conservative) linear scan register allocation
+- [ ] efficient register allocation with interval spliting
+- [ ] function calls with C ABI
 - [x] x86-64 code generation.
+- [ ] EBPF code generation (currently investigated as a (separate project)[https://github.com/bfredl/eiri])